monfresh/laptop/README.md

 ## Requirements

-**I have not yet tested the script on Macs with the M1 chip.
-As soon as I'm able to, I will update the script.
-See the [troubleshooting](https://github.com/monfresh/laptop/wiki/Troubleshooting-Errors) section if you run into any errors.**
+**I have not yet personally tested the script on Macs with the M1 chip, but others have said it worked for them both natively and with Rosetta.
+Let me know if you run into any issues.**

 Supported operating systems: